-The significant shift occurred when I joined Sana earlier this year and embarked on a new journey with Kotlin.
-Instead of the traditional web search for documentation and tutorials, I turned to ChatGPT.
-I pasted code snippets from the codebase (ensuring nothing sensitive or business-critical) and asked it to explain parts of the code and its syntax.
-While coding, I requested it to review my work, provide feedback, and suggest potential refactoring to write idiomatic Kotlin code.
-The feedback loop proved to be enjoyable.
+The game-changer came earlier this year when I joined Sana and embarked on a Kotlin adventure.
+Instead of the typical web search for documentation and tutorials, I turned to GPT.
+I pasted code snippets from our codebase—making sure to exclude anything sensitive or critical to the business—and asked it to decipher parts of the code and its syntax.
+While working, I asked it to review my code, provide feedback, and suggest potential refactoring to craft idiomatic Kotlin code.
+This feedback loop turned out to be quite engaging.